Imagining a world of sustainable, regenerative brands

 Of course, our intentions to live a more sustainable lifestyle will be easier to act on as brands provide the products and services that make it possible.
 We often buy things that are disposable because there isn’t a better alternative or there are not yet options available in the rental or sharing economies.

-This is the design challenge of our time, and the greatest business opportunity of the next decade will be creating the circular and regenerative alternatives that make sustainable living more accessible, more rewarding and more aspirational than ever before.
+This is the design challenge of our time, and the greatest business opportunity of the next decade will be creating the circular and regenerative alternatives that make sustainable living more accessible, more rewarding, and more aspirational than ever before.

-Nicole Pontes is a strategy director at BBMG
+Nicole Pontes is a strategy director at BBMG.